reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 Let's take a quick look at some [MySql datatypes](https://dev.mysql.com/doc/refman/8.0/en/date-and-time-types.html).

-- DATE : The DATE type is used for values with a date part but no time part.
+- **DATE** : The DATE type is used for values with a date part but no time part.
 MySQL retrieves and displays DATE values in 'YYYY-MM-DD' format.
-- DATETIME - The DATETIME type is used for values that contain both date and time parts.
+- **DATETIME** - The DATETIME type is used for values that contain both date and time parts.
 MySQL retrieves and displays DATETIME values in 'YYYY-MM-DD hh:mm:ss' format.
-- TIMESTAMP - The format for TIMESTAMP is similar to DATETIME.
+- **TIMESTAMP** - The format for TIMESTAMP is similar to DATETIME.
 The only difference being TIMESTAMP by default stores values in UTC.
-- TIME - The TIME type stores the time in 'hh:mm:ss' format.
+- **TIME** - The TIME type stores the time in 'hh:mm:ss' format.
 But it can also store time up to microseconds (6 digits precision).

-Now that we understand the supported datatypes, let's look at how to map them with the Java DATE/Time API.
+Now that we understand the supported datatypes, let's look at how to map them with the Java Date/Time API.

 The MySql table is defined as follows:
 ````sql